Realisation functors in tilting theory: Realisation functors

 With regards to the remaining implications of (iii): it is clear that (a) implies (b) and the converse follows from a \textit{d\'evissage} argument (see our proof of Theorem~\ref{prophomolemb} for such an argument).
 The fact that (a) implies (c) or (d) can easily be observed from properties of Yoneda extensions (in fact the proof that (a) implies (c) is essentially contained in the above paragraph).
 Finally, regarding property (iv), since $\mathsf{real}_\mathbb{T}^\X$ is t-exact and the standard t-structure in $\mathsf{D}^b(\Hcal(\mathbb{T}))$ is bounded, it follows easily that the $\Image(\mathsf{real}_\mathbb{T}^\X)$ is contained in $\T^{b(\mathbb{T})}$.
 If $\mathsf{real}_\mathbb{T}^\X$ is fully faithful, it can be proved by induction on $l=b-a$ (with $b\geq a$) that $\mathbb{T}^{\leq b}\cap\mathbb{T}^{\geq a}$ lies in its essential image (see the proof of \cite[Proposition 3.1.16]{BBD}). \end{proof}

-\begin{rem} In \cite{W} the above result is stated for triangulated subcategories of the derived category of an abelian category.
-This restriction is only to ensure that the triangulated category considered admits an \textit{f-enhancement}, but the arguments carry through in the more general setting here considered. \end{rem}
+\begin{rem} \begin{enumerate} \item In \cite{W} the above result is stated for triangulated subcategories of the derived category of an abelian category.
+This restriction is only to ensure that the triangulated category considered admits an \textit{f-enhancement}, but the arguments carry through in the more general setting here considered. \item Although the claim that $\mathsf{real}^\Xcal_\mathbb{T}$ is a triangle functor is implicit in \cite[Appendix]{B}, the only proof of this fact that the authors are aware of is due to E. Cabezuelo Fern\'andez and O. Schnürer and it makes use of the axiom (vii) in Remark \ref{fcat7} (see the Appendix to this paper for details) \end{enumerate} \end{rem}

 One further property of realisation functors that is particularly useful in our applications is that they behave \textit{naturally} in certain contexts.
 The following theorem was presented in \cite{B} without proof.